ePSIC-DLS/particlespy/docs/getting_started.rst

 Install ParticleSpy
 -------------------

 The easiest way to install the latest stable build of ParticleSpy is either via conda or pip.
 This will install the package and its dependencies.
-You can do this by typing the following in to the command line:
+You can do this by typing one of the following in to the command line:

 .. code-block:: bash